derekmcloughlin/pearls/chap18/README.md

  c . e e e .
 ```

+> Note that I'm using characters instead of numbers as the book does.

 We can represent this as a string of 36 characters, with "." for an empty
 cell, "@" for the special vehicle, and "a" to "z" for the other vehicles.

+> Note: in all of this we're relying on the fact that the vehicles in the
+> grid array don't change position - the special vehicle is always the first
+in the list.
+A move only changes the cell positions of the vehicle.

 Our approach is to populate a grid map for each individual vehicle and
 then superimpose all of them to produce a final grid map that can be